-As from their registration in the Register of Cover Assets, the assets listed in Article 80 §3, 2° of the Banking Law (see Section 5 below), including the relevant hedging instruments, that are part of the relevant Special Estate, constitute the cover assets.
+As from their registration in the Register of Cover Assets, the assets listed in Article 1/2 of Annex III to the Banking Law (see Section 5 below), including derivative contracts, that are part of the relevant Special Estate, constitute the cover assets.
 Such registration and allocation to the cover assets is valid and enforceable against third parties.